The Non Parametric Reconstruction of Binary Black Hole Mass Evolution from GWTC-4.0 Gravitational Wave Catalog: Non-Parametric Bayesian Inference of the BBH Mass Distribution with Redshift

-Rather than relying on parametric models with fixed functional forms, which risk obscuring unanticipated features, we adopt a non parametric, model free framework based on a Taylor expansion of the mass redshift distribution.
-Instead of prescribing exact shapes, this method expresses $p(m,z)$ as a smooth series expansion in redshift around a reference redshift $z_{\rm ref}$:
+Rather than relying on parametric models with fixed functional forms, which risk obscuring unanticipated features, we adopt a non-parametric framework based on a Taylor expansion of the mass-redshift distribution.
+Instead of prescribing exact shapes, this method expresses $\rm{p(m,z)}$ as a smooth series expansion in redshift around a reference redshift $\rm{z_{\rm ref}}$:

-where the truncation order $N$ dictates the level of evolutionary behavior captured, and we choose $z_{\rm ref} = 0.25$ to center the expansion of the mass distribution.
-In this work, we restrict our analysis up to second order term in the Taylor series expansion, justified by the fact that the redshift range of current GW observations extends up to $z \sim 1.0$, along with only a few detected events at high redshift.
+where the truncation order $\rm{N}$ dictates the level of evolutionary behavior captured, and we choose $\rm{z_{ref} = 0.25}$ to center the expansion.
+In this work, we restrict our analysis to the second-order term in the Taylor series expansion, justified by the fact that the redshift range of current GW observations extends up to $\rm{z \sim 1.0}$, with only a few detected events at high redshift.
 The resulting approximation is:

-with the coefficient functions defined as
+with the coefficient functions defined as:

-Here, $p_0(m)$ encodes the mass distribution at the reference redshift, while $p_1(m)$ and $p_2(m)$ capture the linear and quadratic evolutionary trends respectively.
+Here, $\rm{p_0(m)}$ encodes the mass distribution at the reference redshift, while $\rm{p_1(m)}$ and $\rm{p_2(m)}$ capture the linear and quadratic evolutionary trends, respectively.
 This construction avoids restrictive parametric assumptions, permits non-monotonic evolution, and provides coefficients with direct physical interpretations.

+Since the Taylor expansion does not automatically satisfy probability normalization, in our analysis we explicitly normalize the resulting expression at each redshift by dividing by its integral over mass.
+This ensures that $\rm{\int p(m \mid z, \boldsymbol{\theta}) \, dm = 1}$ at each redshift, making $\rm{p(m \mid z, \boldsymbol{\theta})}$ a valid conditional probability distribution for mass given redshift.
 The recovered evolution coefficients encode distinct aspects of mass function evolution.
-The linear evolution coefficient $p_1(m)$ indicates whether black holes of mass $m$ were more common (positive values) or less common (negative values) at higher redshifts.
-The magnitude $|p_1(m)|$ quantifies the strength of evolution, with $|p_1(m)| \sim 1$ corresponding to order-unity changes over $\Delta z \sim 1$.
-The quadratic evolution coefficient $p_2(m)$ captures curvature in evolutionary trends.
-Positive values of $p_2(m)$ indicate accelerating evolution, while negative values suggest deceleration.
+The linear evolution coefficient $\rm{p_1(m)}$ indicates whether black holes of mass $\rm{m}$ were more common (positive values) or less common (negative values) at higher redshifts.
+The magnitude $\rm{|p_1(m)|}$ quantifies the strength of evolution.
+The quadratic evolution coefficient $\rm{p_2(m)}$ captures curvature in evolutionary trends.
+Positive values of $\rm{p_2(m)}$ indicate accelerating evolution, while negative values suggest deceleration.
 This term allows for non-monotonic behavior and can reveal whether evolutionary processes are intensifying or saturating with redshift.